Nuitka/Nuitka-website/posts/nuitka-progress-spring-2015.rst

 specific bit of code.
 That is where we want to be, except that with actually in-line, this will of course be even better.

-It's artifical, but once we can forward propagate local function creations, it will apply there too.
+It's artificial, but once we can forward propagate local function creations, it will apply there too.
 The puzzle completes.

 But we also need to put real programs and use cases to test.
 This may need